Anki2taPal/PRODIGY_DS_02/README.md

 # Objectives
 <ul> <li> Cleaning and preprocessing the dataset to ensure accurate and reliable analysis.</li>
-<li> Using AUC-ROC curves and hnp plots to evaluate the model's performance.</li>
+<li> Using AUC-ROC and hnp plots to evaluate the model's performance.</li>
 <li>Making predictions on the test dataset and assessing model accuracy.</li></ul>

 # Knowledge Gained